The B5Media network:

 Top 10 List of Washington DC Tourist Attractions and Sites

-Let’s try something easy on The DC Traveler – a Top Ten list of tourist sites to see when visiting Washington, DC.
+Let’s try something easy - a Top Ten list of tourist sites to see when visiting Washington DC.
 Whether you’re a first time visitor to DC or have lived here all your life, it’s always fun to visit or revisit some of the District’s top tourist attractions.

 Tour the White House Rose Garden – Oct.
 26-27